TH213/srs-simple-hits-counter/readme.txt

 == Description ==

 As the name suggests, its a very simple Hit Counter that counts the number of Unique Visitors and Page-views.
 You can show either the Unique Visitors or total page-views count.
-You can also add both Counters by two different widgets.
-It keeps counting even when you have no widget of shortcode active.
+You can also add/show both Counters by using two copies of the widget or the shortcode.
+It keeps counting even when you have no widget or shortcode active.
 To completely disable the counter you have to disable the plugin.

 = Features =